 P.S.
 Traveling to Balabac, soon?
 I also recommend reading our Guide to Island Hopping in Balabac, Palawan.

 The closest airport to Balabac is Puerto Princesa Airport.
 From there, you need to travel to either Rio Tuba port or Buliluyan port and then ride a boat to Balabac.
 It will take you at least a day to get to Balabac.

 Option 1: Via Rio Tuba

-Then ride either a bus or van going to Rio Tuba.
+From San Jose Terminal, ride either a bus or van going to Rio Tuba.
 Travel time is 4-5 hours.
-Commuting via van is faster since there are lesser stopovers, although you will still need to wait for other passengers.
+Commuting via van is faster since there are lesser stopovers, although you will still need to wait for other passengers to fill up all the seats.
 Fare for the van is P300 per person.